-The Master’s programme in Political Theory, created by Goethe Universität Frankfurt and Technische Universität Darmstadt, is the first degree of its kind in Germany.
-Students attend lectures at, and are tutored by, both universities, which also jointly award the academic degree.
-The Master’s programme in Political Theory teaches the theoretical knowledge and academic skills necessary for a comprehensive analysis of the current political situation and its dynamics.
+The Master’s program in Political Theory teaches the theoretical knowledge and academic skills necessary for a comprehensive analysis of the current political situation and its dynamics.
 Thus ideas of justice, democracy and power are confronted by the world’s current problems, which are becoming increasingly complex.
 The course includes:

-an historical perspective, i.e. an historical, conceptual and critical reconstruction of systematically relevant theoretical approaches,
+- a historical perspective, i.e. a historical, conceptual and critical reconstruction of systematically relevant theoretical approaches,

-Admission to the Master’s programme requires a Bachelor’s degree in political science or a comparable degree in a related or comparable study programme.
+- Admission to the Master’s program requires a Bachelor’s degree in political science or a comparable degree in a related or comparable study program.